hellocoop/hello-nextjs-sample/README.md

 You can have this app running fully configured on localhost in a minute, and then deploy to Vercel fully configured a minute later.

-See a deployed version  at [https://hello-nextjs-starter.vercel.app](https://hello-nextjs-starter.vercel.app)
+See a deployed version  at [https://hello-nextjs-starter.vercel.app](https://hello-nextjs-starter.vercel.app) and [https://hello-nextjs-starter.netlify.app/](https://hello-nextjs-starter.netlify.app/)

 To run locally, you will need: